tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 tag: computer science
 comments: true
 ---
-If you are taking a class in assembly, there's a pattern to follow when it comes to how you should approach converting from C to MIPS by hand.

-*This post assumes you already have some working knowledge on MIPS and C programming.*
+*This post assumes working knowledge of both C and MIPS.*

 # Comparisons

-For starters, if you are using any comparisons in C, the equivalent instruction in MIPS is the opposite.
+If you are using any comparisons in C, the equivalent instruction in MIPS is the opposite.
 So, given that `$t0` maps to `x`, `$t1` maps to `y` , you have the following C code:

 {% highlight c %}
 if (x == y) {